-Food waste from the catering kitchen areas is segregated for composting.
+Food waste from the catering kitchen areas is segregated for off-site anaerobic digestion.
 Food waste from some smaller staff kitchen areas is also collected and this service can be requested by staff via their Building Manager.
 The food waste is collected by our waste contractor and taken to an anaerobic digestor.